 • Seventeen service organizations partner with MacPhail’s Music Therapy department to help those with physical and developmental disabilities, including Ronald McDonald House in Minneapolis, and Children’s Hospitals and Clinics.

 • Forty-eight percent of K-12 students in MacPhail Community Partnership Programs qualify to receive free or reduced-cost lunch.

 • MacPhail hosts 450 events and concerts throughout the year that are open to everyone.
 From the MacPhail Spotlight Series to Free Family Music Events, MacPhail offers opportunities for music lovers of all ages.

-MacPhail Center for Music has three locations:
+MacPhail Center for Music locations:

 Location: 501 South 2nd Street and 5th Avenue South in downtown Minneapolis (near the Mill City Museum and the Guthrie Theater)